fvumbaca/mdrun/README.md

 # `mdrun`

-> `mdrun` is still very much  under development and not quite ready for production.
+> `mdrun` is still very much  under development and not quite ready for serious scrutiny (even before considering it for production use).
+At this stage, I am still experimenting with ideas and experiences to achieve my goals with the project.
+Nothing here is set in stone and might change overnight.

 `mdrun` is a tool for getting the most out of your technical documentation.
 It allows you to live evaluate code blocks in your markdown with _no modification_